Seemor

 Location Insights

-Area: University-adjacent, casual student and local crowd with budget-friendly expectations and steady foot traffic.
+Area vibe: University-adjacent, casual student and local crowd with budget-friendly expectations and steady foot traffic.

 Safety: Generally safe, lively during day and early evening; typical downtown vigilance at night.

-Nearby: Near University of Toronto, cafes, small eateries, and residential streets; convenient for lunch and casual dinners.
+What's nearby: Near University of Toronto, cafes, small eateries, and residential streets; convenient for lunch and casual dinners.

 Opening Hours